laboon/CS1632_Summer2018/deliverables/1/tips.md

 5. This is a test plan, not a test run - remember the difference.
 If you do not know, read the book!

 6. Remember that tests should be reproducible - starting with all preconditions met, anybody should be able to reproduce the same steps and get the same results.
 If they can't, rethink your preconditions!

+7. I recommend writing up your test plan, traceability matrix, and defects first.
+Then go through the code and try to fix the defects that you found.
+You may also want to commit after you fix each defect, just in case you mess something up while trying to fix the next one.